 Carlos Loret de Mola was born in Havana, Cuba and currently makes his home in Hudson, New York.
 He received a Bachelor degree in Visual Arts from Georgia State University.
-After a decade-long career of freelance photography and digital imaging in New York City, he relocated to Hudson, where he began his current body of work.
+After a decade-long career of freelance photography and digital imaging in New York City, he relocated to Hudson, where he began his current art practice.

-His photography has been exhibited in group shows at the Atlanta Photography Gallery and at the Mattress Factory in Atlanta, Georgia.
+His photography has been exhibited in group shows at the Atlanta Photography Gallery and at the Mattress Factory, also in Atlanta, Georgia.
 His work was selected for the Center for Photography at Woodstock’s "Regional Triennial of the Photographic Arts" and published in their magazine "PHOTOGRAPHY Quarterly".

-Complementing his work as an artist, Carlos curated an exhibition of self-published photo-based printer matter at Syracuse University entitled "bookMARKs" in November 2011.
-Also in 2011, he worked as a project manager for Magnum Photos' landmark "Postcards From America" project and spoke about photozines at the Contemporary Artists' Books Conference, part of the New York Art Book Fair at MOMA PS1.
+Complementing his work as an artist, Carlos has curated exhibitions of self-published photo-based printer matter at Syracuse University in 2011 and at the Center for Photography at Woodstock in 2016.
+Also in 2011, he worked as a project manager for Magnum Photos' landmark "Postcards From America" project and he spoke about photozines at the Contemporary Artists' Books Conference, part of the New York Art Book Fair at MOMA PS1.

 New York Foundation for the Arts MARK 2010 Alumni